matter-labs/zksync-web-era-docs/docs/api/java/accounts.md

 ### Creating wallet from a private key

-The `Wallet` object from `zksync-web3` can be created from Ethereum private key.
+The `Wallet` object from `zksync-web3` can be created from an Ethereum private key.

 #### Inputs and outputs